 Forced economic growth

-Economic growth is primarily caused by productivity increases.
 The way economic growth is measured ignores long term consequences such as the depletion of natural resources and the degradation of the planet.
-The current economic system based on exponential growth of human activities will lead to a collective suicide of humanity.
+The current economic system based on exponential growth of human activities can lead to a collective suicide of humanity.
 Economic growth may not help most people In the United States the living standard declined after 1970 despite economic growth.
 Most of the new wealth has ended up in the hands a few oligarchs, while many activities in the financial sector are not beneficial for the real economy.

 The current financial system causes many problems

-Interest bearing money has a number of serious problems.
-Within the current financial system solutions are difficult to find.
-The book Poor Because of Money from the Strohalm Foundation identifies a number of consequences of interest on money [+]:
+Interest on money causes a number of problems.
+The book Poor Because of Money from the Strohalm Foundation identifies a number of consequences of interest on money :

 Examples of interest-free money